 - Anyone using benefits under the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. § 3311(b)(9)) who lives in Alabama while attending a school located in Alabama (regardless of his/her formal State of residence). - Anyone using transferred Post-9/11 G.I.
-Bill benefits (38 U.S.C. § 3319) who lives in Alabama while attending a school located in Alabama (regardless of his/her formal State of residence) and the transferor is a member of the uniformed service who is serving on active duty. - Anyone using educational assistance under chapter 31, Vocational Rehabilitation/Employment (VR&E), also be charged the resident rate.
+Bill benefits (38 U.S.C. § 3319) who lives in Alabama while attending a school located in Alabama (regardless of his/her formal State of residence) and the transferor is a member of the uniformed service who is serving on active duty. - Anyone using educational assistance under chapter 31, Vocational Rehabilitation/Employment (VR&E), will also be charged the resident rate.
 Effective for courses and terms beginning after March 1, 2019, a public institution of higher learning must charge the resident rate to chapter 31 participants, as well as the other categories of individuals described above.
-When an institution charges these individuals more than the rate for resident students, VA is required to disapprove programs of education sponsored by VA. - The policy shall be read to be amended as necessary to be compliant with the requirements of 38 U.S.C.
-3679 as amended. - A Veteran using educational assistance under either chapter 30 (Montgomery G.I.
+When an institution charges these individuals more than the rate for resident students, VA is required to disapprove programs of education sponsored by VA. - A Veteran using educational assistance under either chapter 30 (Montgomery G.I.
 Bill -Active Duty Program) or chapter 33 (Post-9/11 G.I.
-Bill), of title 38, United States Code, who lives in Alabama while attending a school located in Alabama (regardless of his/her formal State of residence). - Anyone using transferred Post-9/11 G.I.
+Bill ®), of title 38, United States Code, who lives in Alabama while attending a school located in Alabama (regardless of his/her formal State of residence). - Anyone using transferred Post-9/11 G.I.
 Bill benefits (38 U.S.C. § 3319) who lives in Alabama while attending a school located in Alabama (regardless of his/her formal State of residence). - Anyone described above while he or she remains continuously enrolled (other than during regularly scheduled breaks between courses, semesters, or terms) at the same school.